atul1503/Chatter/README.md

 # Chat Application Backend

 This is an excellent project for both newbies and advanced developers on how to write a proper Spring Boot backend for a chat application.
+This app also uses a customized version of Dao authentication.

 # API Documentation